denten-books/plain-text/4-simulation.md

-# Chapter 3: Simulation, Time, Speed

-## Literature Down to the Pixel
+# Chapter 3: Literature Down to the Pixel

+`simulation, time, projection`

 Talk here about mediation.
 Unmediated communication.
 Non-representational.
 Direct brain to brain.

+## Multiplexing

 In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of speed will also be limited by the